SEL Overview Blog730x398

 5. Responsible decision-making

 In order to excel in school and beyond, students need to be able to do more than just study and understand core academic content—they need to be able to communicate and work with their peers, manage time and stress, and have basic problem-solving skills.
-According to 8 studies, schools that have set up social and emotional initiatives have seen a 13% increase in students’ test scores and grades.
+According to 8 studies, schools that are promoting social and emotional initiatives have seen a 13% increase in students’ test scores and grades.
 SEL also provides long-term effects on students’ behaviors, attitudes, and skills.

-Before we dive deeper, let’s take a step back and learn about the history of SEL and how it found a place in the K-12 education space.
+Before we dive deeper, let’s take a step back and learn about the history of social emotional learning and how it found a place in the K-12 education space.

-New research points to social and emotional learning (SEL) as a key to lifelong achievement.
+New research points to social and emotional learning as a key to lifelong achievement.
 Because this new research continues to pour in, SEL is oftentimes branded as a novel addition to the curriculum.
-However, social and emotional learning is nothing new in the world of education.
-In fact, it’s been around for millenia.
+However, SEL is nothing new in education.
+In fact, it’s been around for millennia.

 Social and emotional learning is as old school as Plato and Socrates, where the importance of character and moral education is reflected in the Republic.
 In the United States, character development was embedded in the foundations of American education by Horace Mann, further expanded by education reformers like John Dewey, and expounded on by education scholars nationwide in the 1990s and 2000s.